thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 Most of this will be a review of the precourse, so we'll be going over this fairly quickly.
 However, we're going to open Atom and play with JavaScript's syntax.

-Start by navigating to your `week01` folder and creating a `jsBasics.html` file.
+To start, navigate to your `week01` folder and create a `jsBasics.html` file.

 ```shell
 touch jsBasics.html